 TTC (Ardmore), DipPE (Otago), MSc (Wyoming), PhD (Penn State)

 I am an Associate Professor and Head of the Department of Exercise Sciences, Head of the Tāmaki Campus and Associate Dean, Science at Tāmaki.
 I received my PhD from Penn State University in 1980.
 I held academic positions in movement neuroscience at the University of Washington and Oregon State University before returning to New Zealand and the School of Physical Education at the University of Otago in 1985.
 I was inducted as an International Fellow of the National Academy of Kinesiology (America) in 1997.
 In 2010 I was appointed Head of the Department of Exercise Sciences at the University of Auckland.

 How does the brain control movement?

-With students, and other collaborators we seek to find answers to this question by investigating, from a movement neuroscience perspective, how individuals learn, perform and control simple and complex movements that influence activities of daily living.
-In particular we are interested in the effects of motor conversion disorder, aging, fatigue and cognitive dysfunction on the neural mechanisms that affect planning and performance of hand and arm movements.
+With students, and other collaborators we seek to find answers to this question using neurophysiological and behavioural tools to investigate, how humans learn, perform and control simple and complex movements that influence activities of daily living.
+In particular we are interested in the effects of motor conversion disorder, aging, fatigue, hypnosis and cognitive dysfunction on the neuromuscular mechanisms that affect planning and performance of hand and arm movements.

 Areas of expertise